-You can help your son/daughter by discussing ideas they might want to include in their personal statement.
-Anything he or she has done relating to the subject area they are applying for could be useful, for example:
+You can help your child by discussing ideas they might want to include in their personal statement.
+Anything they have done relating to the subject area they are applying for could be useful, for example:

-They should also think about the skills they have that will help them cope with the course, for example communication, time management and leadership.
+They should also think about the skills they have which will help them engage with the course.
+For example, communication, time management and leadership.
 Demonstrating an understanding of the course is also paramount.

 We also recommend that you proofread what they have written before they submit their application – spelling and grammar are important, as well as content!